Everyone who uses Delphi and Bitmaps should have at least heard about scanlines, and in particularly efg’s pages on the topic. In short:

 InputBitmap.LoadFromFile(sFileName);

-OutputBitmap.PixelFormat := InputBitmap.PixelFormat
+OutputBitmap.PixelFormat := InputBitmap.PixelFormat;

 AutoCropBitmap(InputBitmap, OutputBitmap,iBleeding, BackColor);